-Program Director - Orchestra Conductor
+Program Manager - Orchestra Conductor

 Kaylee Santanello graduated summa cum laude from West Chester University of Pennsylvania in 2012, receiving a Bachelors of Music degree in music education with a concentration in cello and a minor in music history.
 Kaylee is in her seventh year of teaching and in her fifth year with El Sistema Lehigh Valley.
 She is Color Guard Director for the Quakertown Community Senior High School Panther Marching Band and teaches private cello lessons.
 Kaylee has performed on cello with the Allentown Symphony Orchestra, the Bucks Symphony Orchestra, and the Moravian Community Orchestra.
 She performed with the New Jersey Ambassadors of Music on tour to Austria, the Czech Republic, and China.
 She also consistently performs for local productions at Muhlenberg College and DeSales College.
 Kaylee also enjoys playing Euphonium in the Quakertown Band, of which she is the Personnel Manager and her husband, the director.
 Kaylee resides in Quakertown, Pennsylvania with her husband, Joe, an established French horn player and band director in the Quakertown Community School District, their cat, Dexter, and their cockatiel, Figaro.